Come Early Morning 2006 Starring Ashley Judd

 Judd surely deserves the lion's share of kudos for the movie's success...

 The directorial debut of actress Joey Lauren Adams (who also wrote the screenplay), Come Early Morning follows 30-something Lucy Fowler (Ashley Judd) as she attempts to get her life back on track after years of engaging in meaningless one-night stands.
 With its exceedingly slow pace and plot-free structure, Come Early Morning will never be mistaken for anything other than a laid-back character study - yet there's no denying that the film is, for the most part, an intriguing and thoroughly compelling piece of work.
 Judd surely deserves the lion's share of kudos for the movie's success, as the actress delivers a performance that's heartbreakingly complex (in her hands, Lucy - as sympathetic a figure as there ever was - manages to come off as tough-as-nails in one scene and achingly vulnerable in the next).
 Adams' willingness to allow the story to unfold deliberately - coupled with her ear for natural dialogue - lends the proceedings an unmistakable vibe of authenticity, although there's also no denying that the movie is occasionally just a little too meandering for its own good.
+The introduction of a Batman meme seemed a bit far fetched at first, but after understanding the context it's actually germane.
+The notion that her personal demons are like unreal monsters that dwell in her head and reveal themselves like Batman villains is perfect, especially for a fan of the Dark Knight.
+Recognizing them as cartoonish, unreal players makes ignoring them a relatively easy challenge that plays into many of the life struggles that loom to large in the mind of those tormented by their own sense of self-worth.
 The inclusion of a few overtly predictable elements - ie the trajectory of Lucy's relationship with Jeffrey Donovan's seemingly down-to-earth Cal Percell - can't quite derail what is otherwise an impressive first effort, and it seems certain that Adams is destined to move onto bigger and better things.

 January 14, 2008 | Rating: 4/5